Skip to main content

 • admin.users:write allows your app to assign, invite, and remove users in a workspace.
 It also allows your app to designate a user as an admin, owner, or regular user.

 All admin.* scopes are obtained using the normal OAuth flow, but there are a few extra requirements.
-The OAuth installation must be initiated by an Enterprise Grid admin or owner.
-Also, the install must take place on the Enterprise Grid org, not on an individual workspace using the workspace switcher during the install flow.
+The OAuth installation must be initiated by an Enterprise org admin or owner.
+Also, the install must take place on the Enterprise org, not on an individual workspace using the workspace switcher during the install flow.

 Installing the app on a workspace